2KAbhishek/dots2k/README.md

 #### Local Configs

 Some configs are intentionally not included as they will vary based on every system.
-For these, I recommend using the `~/.local.sh` file, which you can edit using the `loca` alias.
+For these, I recommend creating the `~/config/shell/local.sh` file, which you can edit using the `loca` alias.

 ```bash
 #!/bin/sh